josephsmartinez/UNIX_Linux/Topics/AWS/account_policies.md

 AWS SDK for Java
 The SDK helps take the complexity out of coding by providing Java APIs for AWS services including Amazon S3, Amazon ECS, DynamoDB, AWS Lambda, and more.
 The single, downloadable package includes the AWS Java library, code samples, and documentation.

+AWS System and Organization Controls (SOC)
+Reports are independent third-party examination reports that demonstrate how AWS achieves key compliance controls and objectives.
+The purpose of these reports is to help you and your auditors understand the AWS controls established to support operations and compliance.